Bora Bora Cruises

 When we say Bora Bora is the lap of luxury, we really mean it.
 This kind of beauty usually comes with a price, and the island’s swanky spa resorts certainly cost a pretty penny, were you to stay in them.
 Visiting the island as part of a cruise means you get to soak up its outrageously stunning views, swim in its warm, shallow waters and experience a true tropical paradise, without worrying about re-mortgaging your home to pay for the hotel costs.
 Cruisers can reboard their ship at the end of a blissful day, knowing they didn’t have to start a Unicorn-status company to be able to afford it.
 And what could be better than that?
+If you're looking to cruise to Bora Bora from UK, you have plenty of options.
 Paul Gauguin Cruises and Windstar Cruises sail to Bora Bora year-round, while large cruise lines such as Princess Cruises, Carnival, P&O, Royal Caribbean and Holland America reposition ships in the South Pacific.
 Itineraries typically include the French Polynesian islands Tahiti, Huahine, Moorea, Raiatea and Tahaa – as well as Fiji and Tonga and Samoa, though it’s worth noting that each individual cruise line has its own variants on ports.
 ROL, for instance, has previously offered itineraries combining the best of the South Pacific with New Zealand.

-The modest harbour town on Bora Bora is where cruise ships dock.
+On a cruise to Bora Bora, the modest harbour town is where cruise ships dock.
 Its single street is home to a gingerbread-pretty church, a handful of small restaurants and several shops where you can buy curios and souvenirs to take home.
 But the street really comes to life on Sunday mornings when stalls appear selling everything from clams to doughnuts.
 Magasin Chin Lee is a major gathering spot for local residents and aa good place to soak up some island culture while quenching your thirst with a cold beer.

 This Edenic stretch of white sand has been voted the best beach in the world and has graced the cover of many a glossy travel magazine.
 Its laid-back atmosphere - no one is selling sunglasses or massages – means you can truly unwind and relax.
 Grab a Hinano beer from one of the beachside cafes and and flop on your own little slice of paradise until it’s time to return to your ship.
 Or take the short climb up the picturesque Pahonu Hill for amazing photo opportunities of the beach unfolding like a white ribbon below, surrounded by tropical landscapes and the harbour.